VladimirShaleev/idlc/doc/language-guide.md

 Arguments can also have default values similar to structure fields.

 Arguments can have direction specified.
 This is useful in special cases to make function usage more native for target languages.
-More on this in TODO section.
+More on this in [[result]](#attr-result) section.

 ## Interfaces {#interfaces}